LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 - For `/signup` page:

     - User enters new, valid username, a valid password, and verifies password correctly and is redirected to the '/newpost' page with their username being stored in a session.
     - User leaves any of the username, password, or verify fields blank and gets an error message that one or more fields are invalid.
     - User enters a username that already exists and gets an error message that username already exists.
     - User enters different strings into the password and verify fields and gets an error message that the passwords do not match.
     - User enters a password or username less than 3 characters long and gets either an invalid username or an invalid password message.

 <aside class="aside-note" markdown="1">
-In our demo app there is an input field for email.
-You can omit this from your code (and thus from both your `User` class and your `signup.html` template) since it is never used.
-Also, we'll leave it up to you whether to display error messages to the user using flash messages or by passing them to the template as you did in *User Signup*.
+We leave it up to you whether to display error messages to the user using flash messages or by passing them to the template as you did in *User Signup*.
 If you decide to do flash messages, add the necessary code to `main.py` and `base.html`.
 </aside>

 ## Add Logout Function and Navigation